ErenAri/lexMind/README.md

 - Run migrations: `python migrate.py`
 - Verify database path in `.env`

+**5. Agent returns 0 sources**
+- If you ingested via SQLite API but are running the TiDB API (`app.main:app`), datasets differ.
+Either:
+  - Run the SQLite API (`app.main_sqlite:app`) to query the same local data, or
+  - Re-ingest into TiDB using the TiDB ingest endpoints, or click "Seed demo data" on `/agent`.

+**6. Dashboard shows zeros**
+- Click "Analyze all" on the Dashboard.
+This writes demo analysis rows to `document_compliance_status` so charts populate.

 **3. Authentication issues**
 - Clear browser localStorage
 - Check if user exists in database